sol654/gtst_course/5.cybersecurity/Day_7 System  Security.md

 >	cat secret.txt     # you can get the text file now
 ```
 1. Download it
-2. To hide text to image
+2. To hide text in image
 3. To extract

 ## Caution